Optimal destabilization of K-unstable Fano varieties via stability thresholds: Twisted K-polystable degenerations

 \begin{theorem} If $(X_\kappa,\Delta_\kappa)$ is $\mu$-twisted K-semistable and $\Fut_{1-\mu}(\cX_K,\Delta_{\cX_K}) = 0$, then $f^\circ$ extends uniquely to a $\mathbb{G}_m$-equivariant $\Q$-Gorenstein family of log Fano pairs

 Furthermore, the fiber over $0_\kappa$ is $\mu$-twisted K-semistable and $\Fut_{1-\mu}( { \cX}_\kappa , \Delta_{{\cX}_\kappa })=0$. \end{theorem}

+The following diagram shows the relationship between the different log Fano pairs that appear in the extension $f$.
+The symbol $\rightsquigarrow$ correspond to degeneration and the vertical ones are degenerations via the test configurations written on the side.

+In the case when $\mu=1$, the result is precisely \cite[Theorem 5.2]{ABHLX19}, which is an extension of results in \cite{LWX18}, and plays a key role in the construction of the moduli space of K-polystable Fano varieties as it verifies the $\Theta$-reductivity of K-moduli stacks.
+In \cite{BHLLX}, Theorem \ref{t-thetared} is used to show that the moduli stack of log Fano pairs admits a $\Theta$-stratification in the sense of \cite{HL18} assuming Conjecture \ref{conj:odc} holds.

-The proof relies on the equivalence between test configurations and finitely generated filtrations of the section ring.
+To prove the theorem, we use the equivalence between test configurations and finitely generated filtrations of the section ring.
 Hence, proving the result will require us to show that the filtration of the section ring of $(X_K,\Delta_K)$ induced by $(\cX_K,\Delta_{\cX_K})$ extends to a finitely generated filtration of the relative section ring of $(X,\Delta)$; see \cite[Section 5.2]{ABHLX19}.